CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 	======================================================================
 	Enter your choice:

 `cmd.sh` needs a file called `gateway_id.txt` that should contain the ID of your gateway.
-As indicated previously, the gateway ID is composed of 8 bytes in hexadecimal notation with the last 5 bytes being the last 5 bytes of the gateway eth0 interface MAC address.
+As indicated previously, the gateway ID is composed of 8 bytes in hexadecimal notation with the last 6 bytes being the 6 bytes of the gateway eth0 interface MAC address.
 It is exactely the same ID that the one indicated in `gateway_conf.json`.
-If you start `cmd.sh` without this `gateway_id.txt` file, `cmd.sh` will create such file by determining last 5 bytes of the gateway eth0 interface MAC address:
+If you start `cmd.sh` without this `gateway_id.txt` file, `cmd.sh` will create such file by determining the 6 bytes of the gateway eth0 interface MAC address:

 	> cat gateway_id.txt
-	00000027EBBEDA21
+	0000B827EBBEDA21

-`cmd.sh` will also set the gateway id in the `gateway_conf.json` file: `"gateway_ID" : "00000027EBBEDA21"`.
+`cmd.sh` will also set the gateway id in the `gateway_conf.json` file: `"gateway_ID" : "0000B827EBBEDA21"`.

 Normally, the LoRa gateway starts automatically on boot.
 To verify that you have a running gateway, use option `3`.